obellavance/sportfolios/README.md

 ### Setting up your Cloud 9 workspace

 * Create a new workspace.
 When choosing a template, choose blank.
 Set the name to sportfolios and privacy to private
 * Find the link the clone.
-To find it, go to your repository and press on Clone or Download.
+To find it, go to your repository on GitHub and press on Clone or Download.
 Select Clone with SSH.
 Copy the displayed link
-* Open a new terminal in your Cloud 9 workspace
+* Open a new terminal
+* Navigate to the directory where you want your project
 * Clone your repository by entering the following command.
 Don't forget to replace <link> by the actual link

 ```